 - In a Dutch oven or stock pot over medium heat, brown the ground beef with the onions, crumbling the ground beef as it cooks.
 When the ground beef is fully cooked throughout and no pink remains, drain off any fats that have accumulated.

-- Add the pinto beans, hominy, diced tomatoes, diced tomatoes and green chilis, beef broth, and seasonings mixes from both packets; combine well.
+- Add the pinto beans, hominy, diced tomatoes, diced tomatoes and green chilis, beef broth, and seasonings; combine well.

 Thanks for visiting!
 I hope you return soon for more yummy recipes for your family.